Agnes Joaquim

-Ashkhen Hovakimian (Agnes Joaquim) (b.
-7 April 1854, Singapore - d.
-2 July 1899, Singapore) was a Singaporean Armenian who bred Singapore's first hybridised orchid hybrid, Vanda 'Miss Joaquim'.
+Ashkhen Hovakimian (7 April 1854 – 2 July 1899), also known as Agnes Joaquim, was a Singaporean plant breeder who bred Singapore's first hybridised orchid hybrid, the Vanda Miss Joaquim.
 Joaquim was inducted into the Singapore Women's Hall of Fame in 2015.

 Early life

-Hovakimian was the eldest daughter and second child of Parsick (Basil) Joaquim, an Armenian merchant and commercial agent, and Urelia Joaquim.
+Born in Singapore, Hovakimian was the eldest daughter and second child of Parsick (Basil) Joaquim, an Armenian merchant and commercial agent, and Urelia Joaquim.
 Agnes was an avid gardener as was her mother.
 Besides her interest in gardening, Agnes was also an active member of the Armenian Church and a skilled embroiderer.